Kaustav-AI-2A-29/Smart-Facial-Recognition-Attendence-System/README.md

 The **Smart Facial Recognition Attendance System** is a fully offline, production-ready attendance management tool designed for educational institutions.
 The system uses:

-- **dlib-powered multi-face recognition** to automatically detect and identify up to 5-8 students simultaneously from a live webcam feed.
+- **`face_recognition`-powered multi-face recognition** to automatically detect and identify up to 5-8 students simultaneously from a live webcam feed.
 - **Eye Aspect Ratio (EAR) blink detection** and **head yaw estimation** (liveness detection) to reject photo-based spoofing attacks.
 - **Role-based access control** — Students manage their own profiles; Faculty view all students, manage records, and run live attendance capture sessions.
 - **Local SQLite database** — No cloud, no Firebase, no Docker.
 Everything runs on your machine.